baker-laboratory/ipd/docs/tutorials/function_decorators.rst

 Preserving Random State with ``preserve_random_state``
 -------------------------------------------------------

-The :func:`preserve_random_state` decorator temporarily sets a random seed during the execution of a function.
+The :func:`ipd.dev.decorators.preserve_random_state` decorator temporarily sets a random seed during the execution of a function.
 This is useful when you need reproducible random behavior.

 .. code-block:: python

     >>> import random
-    >>> @preserve_random_state
+    >>> @ipd.dev.preserve_random_state
     ... def random_value():
     ...     return random.randint(1, 100)
     >>> # The following call sets a fixed seed.
 Since the output depends on random,